Xubu6/mlb_pitch_data/README.md

 ## Database Setup

-We have decomposed our raw dataset into two tables, `pitches` and `at_bats`, the data for which are in `/raw_data/pitches.csv` and `/raw_data/atbats.csv` respectively.
+The raw dataset has been decomposed into two tables, `pitches` and `at_bats`, the data for which are in `/raw_data/pitches.csv` and `/raw_data/atbats.csv` respectively.
-We modeled our schema, `pitch_data`, to reflect this decomposition.
+The schema, `pitch_data`, is modeled to reflect this decomposition.
 The two tables are linked by foreign key `ab_id`, with a 1..* cardinality (i.e. one at bat can have multiple pitches, and each pitch is associated with one single at bat).

 To create the schema and tables, run the SQL script in `/scripts/create_pitch_schema_tables.sql`, which will create the `pitch_data` schema containing tables: